Delaunay/milainference/README.rst

    # List all the available inference servers
    milainfer list

+   # Wait for a specific model to be online
+   milainfer waitfor --model Llama-2-7b-chat-hf

    # Get on a compute node and use the server for inference
    milainfer client --prompt "Give me good advices"